 Naturally, aged mice and genetically modified mice have shown evidence of improved health span by using anti-senescent cell therapy.
 Cell senescence is thought to be associated with normal aging and is protective against cancer.
 Researchers have found that senescent cells undergo changes in their chromatin, similar to changes in cells that are prematurely aging.

-The proof of concept study is published in Cell, found that an anti-senescent cell therapy might help to reverse age-related loss of fur, poor kidney function, and frailty.
+The proof of concept study is published in Cell, found that anti-senescent cell therapy might help to reverse age-related loss of fur, poor kidney function, and frailty.
 It is currently being tested whether the approach also extends lifespan, and human safety studies are being planned.

 After a decade of investigating vulnerabilities in senescent cells as a therapeutic option to combat some aspects of aging, there has finally been some progress.